gcaglio/echobridge/README.md

 - The program start an UDP broacast responder thread, to let the Echo Devices discover the virtual switches
 - The program start multiple HTTP server thread (one for each virtual switch) to let the Echo devices interact with the virtual devices

-# TODO
+# Device types
-At the moment i've only a "DummyDevice" that track the turnon-turnoff requests, change state but do substiantially nothing.
+At the moment i've only two classes hierarchy :
+- net.cantylab.devices.DummyDevice that basically do nothing except keeping track of the status changes.
+- net.cantylab.devices.UrlDevice that allow you to call a GET/POST url with parameters and to check the output for a specific java regular expression.
+You could use this class in the configuration file to invoke Url get or post when Amazon Echo invoke the "turn on" or "turn off" action on your virtual switch

+You could easily implement your "device" class extending the net.cantylab.AbstractDevice class, that implements the net.cantylab.Device interface.

+Please keep in mind that the Amazon Echo devices need to have the response back to their invocation as soon as possibile: you cannot invoke a long running job.
+In this scenario you need to start an async thread that basically do what you need to be done and update the "status" variable.

+# Future Releases
 In the next releases i will add support for :
 - MQTT client
-- HTTP/HTTPS interaction
-You could easily implement your logic cloning the DummyDevice class, adding your specific code